Anon-Planet/thgtoa/chatrooms-rules.md

 - Talks about torrenting anonymously are allowed unless the purpose is blatantly illegal

 #### PSA Bans:<a name="psabans"></a>

+Due to unfortunate events, this is temporarily suspended unril we replace our bot.

-Currently, the following rooms are sharing a common PSA banlist for serious offenders:
+<del>Currently, the following rooms are sharing a common PSA banlist for serious offenders:</del>
-- #Anonymity
+- <del>#Anonymity</del>
-- #Security
+- <del>#Security</del>
-- #Bnonymity
+- <del>#Bnonymity</del>
-- #OS-Security
+- <del>#OS-Security</del>
-- #ModernCrypto
+- <del>#ModernCrypto</del>

-This means that those PSA bans are effectively applied on all those rooms and can be issued by admins of these rooms.
-See the next section for information about appeals.
+<del>This means that those PSA bans are effectively applied on all those rooms and can be issued by admins of these rooms.
+See the next section for information about appeals.</del>

 #### Ban Appeals:<a name="appeals"></a>

+Everyone has a right to appeal a ban.
+Depending on the gravity of the offense, serious offenders will need an admin to judge.
+Small offenders can be judged by moderators.
+If an appeal is granted, it doesn't mean the convictions are dropped.
+The person appealing might be granted release on probation and might be re-banned on any violation.

-- **Please contact the mods or admins of the room in question to state your case for appealing.**
+In all cases: **Contact the mods or admins of the room in question to state your case for appealing.**